albertz/commandergenius/readme.txt

 SDL_SetAlpha( hwSprite, SDL_SRCALPHA, 128 );
 // Blit it in HW-accelerated way SDL_BlitSurface(hwSprite, sourceRect, SDL_GetVideoSurface(), &targetRect);

 // Wrong, blitting SW surfaces to screen not supported SDL_BlitSurface(sprite, sourceRect, SDL_GetVideoSurface(), &targetRect);

 // Wrong, copying from video surface not supported SDL_BlitSurface(SDL_GetVideoSurface(), sourceRect, sprite, &targetRect);
+// In the future I may add implementation to read screen buffer with glReadPixels(), however it will be slow (okay for screenshots).

 To compile your own app, put your app sources into project/jni/application dir, and change symlink "src" to point to your app, then launch script ChangeAppSettings.sh - it will ask few questions and modify some Java code.